SimpleMobileTools/General-Discussion/README.md

 2. find the file with the strings (app/src/main/res/values(-xx)/strings, for example the Italian translation of the Gallery is at https://github.com/SimpleMobileTools/Simple-Gallery/blob/master/app/src/main/res/values-it/strings.xml
 3. click the pencil button at the top right corner of the file
 4. edit the file with your suggestions*
-5. enter a commit message to the first row under the file
+5. add a commit message under the file, to the textfield which has a hint similar to "Update strings.xml".
+Just type in what have you done, for example "updating spanish strings".
 6. click `Propose file change`
 7. thank yourself!